gpg/gpg4win/doc/README.en.txt

 - General

-  * For 3.1 we plan to offer a quick switch to a more automatic mode that will set the GnuPG options:
+  * For 3.2 we plan to, optionally, further automate GpgOL.
+This would set the GnuPG-Option:

-        auto-key-locate wkd
-        auto-key-retrieve
         trust-model tofu+pgp

-    As this is not properly handled everywhere (especially Kleopatra's file verification dialog) this is not yet default or easily accessible.
+    As this is not properly handled everywhere (especially Kleopatra's file verification dialog) this is not default.

     You can add it manually to your gpg.conf.
-The trust-model is fully supported by GpgOL.
+The trust-model is already supported by GpgOL.

 - Kleopatra